 Planning Your Trip

 Visas for New Zealand:

-Visitors from most major countries do not need a visa to enter New Zealand for a three-month duration; check the NZ embassy website for a list of visa-waiver countries.
+Visitors from most countries do not need a visa to enter New Zealand for a three-month duration; check the NZ embassy website for a list of visa-waiver countries.
 Otherwise, the following visas are available for those who want to spend more than three months in New Zealand:

 - Note that a return ticket and a certain amount of money in your bank account are among the requirements.

 Cost of Living in New Zealand

 The cost of daily living – rent, food, utilities – is quite reasonable compared to many popular gap year countries.
 And because of New Zealand's successful cotton and wool industries, there are great deals to be had on outdoor clothing.
 Electronic and tech items tend to be more expensive as they're imported, and New Zealand has a 15% GST, so stock up at home on that new laptop or cellphone.
 Let's take a look at some particulars of the cost of living, with a median monthly disposable salary of NZ $2,500-4,000.